karenland/DH-110_AssignTwo/README.md

   <li>This task was to simply explore a page since there are some features that are present but “hidden”.
 Makeing some of the steps difficult to do. </li>
   <li>This task had the user use the search function which I’ve said is limiting (no typos and can’t search by genre or character name) as well as create a bookshelf.
 I asked the reader to create a bookshelf since this section does not follow the theme of the section (I.e. the aesthetics are off; nothing about it screams books). </li>
   <li> This task had the user revisit their review to see if it added any comments.
 This was to test their reaction towards the community aspect of the site.  </li>
-  <li> This task had the user revisit their review to see if it added any comments.
-This was to test their reaction towards the community aspect of the site.  </li>
- <li> This was the ending task.
+ <li> This was the ending task so they had tolog out.
 The log out function takes a bit of effort to find as well as the log out itself does not match the style of the app that well. </li>

 </ol>

 **Methodology**